NethermindEth/eliza-chaoschain-plugin/workshop.md

 pnpm start:client
 ```

-Now, in our browser we can navigate to `http://localhost:5173` to view the client for Eliza and can pick our `ChaosAgent` to interact with ChaosChain.
+Now, in our browser we can navigate to `http://localhost:5173` to view the client for Eliza and can pick our `MemeValidator` to interact with ChaosChain.

 ---